 Laura Shanahan is a postgraduate student in the MA in Literary Translation Studies program at the University of Warwick.
 She has worked in the publishing industry and as a freelance translator and editor.
 She lives in Oxford, where she previously studied French and Italian, spending a year abroad in Naples, Italy.

-Poet David Shook’s most recent book-length translations are Jorge Eduardo Eielson’s Room in Rome and Pablo d’Ors’ The Friend of the Desert.
-Shook is presently editing a Spanish-language anthology of poetry from Shingal for the Mexico City–based publisher Gato Negro, and their new collection Atlas estelar is forthcoming in 2020.
+Poet David Shook’s most recent book-length translations are Jorge Eduardo Eielson’s Room in Rome and Pablo d’Ors’s The Friend of the Desert.
+Their new verse collection, Atlas estelar, is forthcoming in 2020.

 Antony Shugaar is a prolific translator, with new novels by Silvia Avallone, Gianrico Carofiglio, Diego De Silva, Giorgio Faletti, Gianni Rodari, and Paolo Sorrentino forthcoming in 2011.
 The recipient of a 2007 NEA translation fellowship, he is also the author of I Lie for a Living and Coast to Coast, and the coauthor of Latitude Zero: Tales of the Equator.
 His essay “Darkness at the Heart of Recent Italian Literature” appears in the July 2011 issue of WLT.